Baker Mayfield Player Prop Bets for NFL Week 12 | Cleveland vs. Baltimore 11/28/2021

 Season Stats

-- He's also helped out on the ground, with 89 rushing yards (8.1 ypg) on 25 carries with one rushing touchdown.
+- He has added 89 rushing yards (8.1 ypg) on 25 carries while scoring one touchdown on the ground.

-- The Browns have run 49.5% passing plays and 50.5% rushing plays this season.
-They rank 19th in the NFL in scoring.
+- The Browns have thrown the ball in 49.5% of their plays from scrimmage this year while running the ball 50.5% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

-- Mayfield has thrown 31 passes in the red zone this season, 29.2% of his team's red zone plays.
+- Mayfield accounts for 29.2% of his team's red zone plays, with 31 of his 275 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Mayfield's matchup with the Ravens.